Blog icon

 Contemporary methodologies such as Model-Based Systems Engineering (MBSE) are key to managing the complexities of our evolving energy systems.

-The level of MBSE maturity in the Australian energy sector is low, unlike in other sectors such as Defence and Aerospace, where it is more advanced.
+The level of MBSE maturity in the Australian energy sector is relatively low, unlike in other sectors such as Defence and Aerospace, where it is more advanced.
 An objective of the Smart Energy Mission is to build integrated systems intelligence into Australia’s energy transformation with MBSE principles as a foundation.

 Focus